cs340-25/Notex/Proposal.md

 #### Proposal:
 We are planning on creating a feature rich note taking app that supports LaTeX, drawing, and other forms of note taking.

-We are first going to get a basic skeleton of the app taht allows for basic navigation and functionality.
-After that, everyone is pretty much a feature engineer and will be implement features based on the rankings that we gave.
+We are first going to get a basic skeleton of the app that allows for basic navigation and functionality.
+Everyone is pretty much a feature engineer and will be implement features based on the rankings that we gave.